Pieces of a Man: Legacy and influence

-Producer Kanye West sampled "Home Is Where the Hatred Is" on his song "My Way Home", featuring rapper Common.
+Kanye West sampled "Home Is Where the Hatred Is" on his song "My Way Home", featuring rapper Common.

 The album has earned a larger legacy thanks to the influential proto-rap song "The Revolution Will Not Be Televised".
-In a 1998 interview with the Houston Press, Scott-Heron discussed how much of the album was overshadowed by the controversial song and the social-consciousness displayed:
+In a 1998 interview with the Houston Press, Scott-Heron discussed how much of the album was overshadowed by the controversial song:

 [It] was the only political piece [on the album]....
 Very few people heard 'Save the Children', 'Lady Day and John Coltrane' or 'I Think I Call It Morning'.
 They just missed the point.
 The point became one of the 11 pieces.
 The least inventive one on the album was the one that was the most heralded....
 Maybe people were intimidated by the things that we felt were normal to comment on because they were part of our lives....
 To ignore part of your life and not speak on it because it might intimidate somebody is not to be very mature.

 In a review of the album, Nick Dedina of Rhapsody noted the album's influence on modern music forms, stating "Dance and hip-hop have borrowed (or stolen) so much from this album that it's easy to forget how original Scott-Heron's mix of soul, jazz, and pre-rap once was."
 In 1996, radio station WXPN ranked Pieces of a Man number 100 on its list of The 100 Most Progressive Albums, and in 2005 it was included in Blow Ups list of The 600 Essential Albums.
 The blend of sound and instrumentation featured on Pieces of a Man later inspired many neo-soul artists in the 1990s.

-Heron's works have greatly impacted and influenced hip-hop and in 2018, rapper Mick Jenkins titled his sophomore studio album after this album as an homage to Heron.
+Scott-Heron's works have greatly impacted and influenced hip-hop; in 2018, rapper Mick Jenkins titled his sophomore studio album after this album as an homage to Scott-Heron.